Cummins: Cummins Emission Solutions

 Exhaust and emissions after-treatment company Nelson Industries was purchased in 1999, due to the increasing importance of exhaust after-treatment systems for meeting future emissions standards.
 The division changed its name to Cummins Emission Solutions to be identified more closely with their parent company.

+Joint Ventures

 China operations

 Cummins has some joint ventures with Chinese manufacturers, such as Dongfeng Cummins, a joint venture with Dongfeng Automobile Company, as well as Guangxi Cummins Industrial Power with LiuGong.
 One of the most successful joint ventures is the joint venture with Foton called Beijing Foton Cummins Engine Company.
 This joint venture developed the ISG/X12 engine platform in the mid-2010s.
 The ISG/X12 in China has surpassed 240,000 units per year making it the highest volume heavy duty engine in the Cummins product line.
 The ISG/X12 is the foundation for all Cummins future engine platforms.

 Other entities were Cummins Beijing, Chongqing Cummins Engine, Xi’an Cummins Engine, Wuxi Newage Alternators, Xiangfan Fleetguard, Wuxi Cummins Turbo Technologies.